-Require and encourage land development and landscaping practices that conserve, appropriately use, and protect native vegetation, and that maintain and enhance plant species diversity.
+Require and encourage land development and landscaping practices that conserve, appropriately use, and protect native vegetation, and that

-- CON 1.6.1 Urban Forest Preservation.
+CON 1.6.1 Urban Forest Preservation.
 Escambia County defines the trees and other vegetation within and around the developed areas of the County as an urban forest, and recognizes that a healthy, diverse, and well-managed urban forest is an important public asset.
-The County shall preserve, maintain, and support the urban forest, requiring the maximum practical preservation of existing native vegetation with all development. - CON 1.6.2 Identification and Protection.
+The County shall preserve, maintain, and support the urban forest, requiring the maximum practical preservation of existing native vegetation with all development.

+CON 1.6.2 Identification and Protection.
 Escambia County shall ensure the identification and protection of vegetation through LDC provisions that require protected trees and unique vegetative communities to be accurately located and described on development plans submitted for approval.
 In addition, the plans must include implementation provisions, such as effective temporary construction barricades, for the protection and preservation of vegetation not approved for removal.
-Unique vegetative communities include, but are not limited to, wetlands. - CON 1.6.3 Tree Protection.
-Escambia County shall protect trees through LDC provisions, giving priority to native hardwood species and consideration to tree condition, size, maturity, wind resistance, drought tolerance, species diversity, uniqueness (i.e., Champion), and historic association.
-Specific criteria shall be provided for exemptions from protection, including size, species, invasiveness, condition, structure, and emergencies. - CON 1.6.4 Urban Forest Management.
-Escambia County shall, through LDC provisions and other measures, sustain and promote the urban forest by: - a.
+Unique vegetative communities include, but are not limited to, wetlands.

+CON 1.6.3 Tree Protection.
+Escambia County shall protect trees through LDC provisions, giving priority to native hardwood species and consideration to tree-condition, size, maturity, wind resistance, drought tolerance, species diversity, uniqueness (i.e., Champion), and historic association.
+Specific criteria shall be provided for exemptions from protection, including size, species, invasiveness, condition, structure, and emergencies.

+CON 1.6.4 Urban Forest Management.
+Escambia County shall, through LDC provisions and other measures, sustain and promote the urban forest by:

+- a.
 Increasing tree age and species diversity for long-term forest stability, - b.
-Requiring sufficient planting of trees to compensate for removals,
+Requiring sufficient planting of trees to compensate for removals, - c.

-- c.
 Increasing the proportion of wind-resistant trees to make future storms less devastating, - d.
 Emphasizing the use of native species to reduce irrigation needs and improve plant establishment, survival, and vitality, - e.
 Increasing tree canopy cover for effective shading, temperature moderation, stormwater abatement, and other benefits, - f.
 Allowing or requiring appropriate removal of dying, diseased, damaged, hazardous, and invasive trees.